ggranum/twisted-kindling/README.md

 component-based development.
 You can use it to quickly bootstrap your Angular + Firebase projects.

 The seed is preconfigured to install the Angular framework, Firebase, AngularFire, and a bundle of development and testing tools.
-The application is built using Grunt, which is a significant departure from the parent projects.
+The application is built using gulp, which is a significant departure from the parent projects.

 The seed app doesn't do much, but does demonstrate the basics of Angular + Firebase development,